Australian Electric Vehicle Association, ACT Branch

-A shared faster level 2 AC charging outlet or a very expensive level 3 DC charger might be an ‘icing on the cake’ option that a developer might offer but it should be not be accepted as a substitute for each unit having assured access to a charging outlet in at least one of its allocated parking spaces.
+A shared faster AC charging outlet or a very expensive DC fast charger might be an ‘icing on the cake’ option that a developer might offer but it should be not be accepted as a substitute for each unit having assured access to a charging outlet in at least one of its allocated parking spaces.

 Assured access to charging where one routinely parks is a strong incentive for the uptake of EVs, even if charging rates are slow.
 Even ordinary power points are sufficient so long as every resident can charge in a parking space allocated to their unit.

 Vehicles are generally supplied with a portable ‘Electric Vehicle Supply Equipment’ (EVSE) charging cable fitted with a standard 10A or 15A plug.
-EVSE cables communicate with the vehicle’s on-board charger to limit the charging current to less than the rating of the outlet that its plug can fit.
-Many of the next generation of vehicles have 7kW (32A) on-board AC chargers.
+EVSE cables communicate with the vehicle’s on-board charger to limit the charging current to less than the rating of the outlet is plugged into.
+Vehicles now commonly have 7kW (32A) on-board AC chargers.
 However, this does not mean that they must be charged at this rate.
 The car’s on-board charger will not charge faster than the limit specified by the portable EVSE cable or a wall-mounted EVSE.
 An EVSE’s limit can be 6A or 10A or 15A and so on.

-Rapid charging of many cars simultaneously could exceed the capacity of the electrical supply to a building.
+Faster charging of many cars simultaneously could exceed the capacity of the electrical supply to a strata site.
 Alternatively, making provision for rapid charging rates for many vehicles simultaneously could add unnecessarily to costs.
 As noted above, it is quite adequate for all electric vehicles to charge slowly, such as at 10A or 15A.
+The key is to convince residents that this is adequate.

 As noted below, ‘smart’ charging systems exist that regulate charging rates according to the number of vehicles that are charging at any particular time to avoid exceeding a supply limit.
 At a later time such ‘smart’ adaptable charging systems could be retrofitted (if the unit owners want to do so) as EVs become more common and such systems become cheaper.
 The ‘WattBlock’ report contains excellent technical advice on systems that may be staged to manage different levels of EV uptake.